sderosiaux/golb/pages/2015-02-10-ownership-and-children-in-reactjs/index.md

 ---
-title: Ownership and children in ReactJS
+title: Understand the concept of ownership and children in ReactJS
 date: "2015-02-10T01:10:59Z"
 layout: post
 path: "/2015/02/10/ownership-and-children-in-reactjs/"